By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 You know how with most fruits and vegetables, it’s advised that you eat them raw rather than cooked because heat destroys the nutrients?
 Well that’s absolutely not the case with tomatoes.
 In fact, it’s quite the opposite.

 Cooking, heating, or processing tomatoes is what causes the lycopene molecules to transform and become more bioavailable—and therefore more easily absorbed and used by the body.
 So if you’re looking to naturally boost your lycopene levels, I encourage you to make some homemade tomato sauce.
 If you don’t have fresh tomatoes, even canned will do the trick!
 In fact, most canned and bottled tomato products—including store-bought pasta sauce, canned tomato products, and even ketchup—contain good amounts of lycopene.
+Just be sure to purchase organic tomato products to avoid pesticide residues (tomatoes are #10 on the Environmental Working Group’s Dirty Dozen list of conventional produce most contaminated with toxic pesticides).

 Either way, you can’t go wrong.
 Tomatoes truly are nutritional gems!